L-1 Visa Extension or Renewal | How to Extend Your L-1 Stay

 Difference Between Regular and Blanket Visa Extensions

-Because it is so important to file the appropriate paperwork for an L-1 visa extension, it is always highly recommended to work alongside a qualified immigration attorney to be sure you are making the right decisions for your L-1 visa extension.
+Because it is critical to file the appropriate paperwork for an L-1 visa extension, it is always highly recommended to work alongside a qualified immigration attorney to ensure you make the right decisions for your L-1 visa extension.

 L1 Visa Extension Processing Time

-Because all L visa extensions require the same I-129 petition, the processing times usually do not differ.
-This means that the L-1A extension processing time and the L-1B extension processing time will not necessarily be different because of their classification.
+Because all L visa extensions require the same I-129 petition, the processing times usually do not differ, including the L-1A and L-1B extension processing times.

 What Happens to My Status While My L1 Visa Extension Petition Is Being Processed?